-Combine the chilies, shallots, candlenuts, galangal, ginger, lemongrass, coriander seeds, turmeric, and salt in a mortar and pestle and pound into rempah (a smooth paste).
+Combine chiles, shallots, candlenuts, galangal, ginger, lemongrass, coriander seeds, turmeric, and salt in a mortar and pestle and pound into rempah (a smooth paste).
 Or use a food processor, adding a few drops of oil as needed.

-Add half the thick coconut milk, a teaspoon at a time, stirring continuously.
+Add half of thick coconut milk, a teaspoon at a time, stirring continuously.

-Add the thin coconut milk a teaspoon at a time, stirring continuously.
+Add thin coconut milk a teaspoon at a time, stirring continuously.

-Add the rest of the thick coconut milk as before, and simmer at medium heat for another 30 minutes.
-The broth should be thick but still soupy.
+Add rest of thick coconut milk as before, and simmer at medium heat for another 30 minutes.
+Broth should be thick but still soupy.
 Add fish stock or water to thin, as needed.

-Add the fish cakes, shrimp, and cockles to the broth, and simmer until the cockles open and the shrimp are cooked, about three minutes.
+Add fish cakes, shrimp, and cockles to broth, and simmer until cockles open and shrimp are cooked, about three minutes.
 Season with more salt and sugar, as needed.

-In a separate pot, cook the rice noodles according to package directions, then drain.
+In a separate pot, cook rice noodles according to package directions, then drain.

-Garnish with laksa leaf, chili, and a spoonful of sambal.
+Garnish with laksa leaf, chile, and a spoonful of sambal.